 The situation is more fluid in developing countries, experiencing rapid structural change and migration.
 The finding that spatial inequality increases during development dates back at least to Williamson (1965) and has been confirmed in many studies since (e.g. the studies of urban concentration by Shishido and Wheaton 1982 and Henderson 1999).
-This increase in spatial inequality often arises from spatial concentration in the development of manufacturing, and we see this most clearly in data for large countries.
-States in southern India have come to prominence in manufacturing, and in Mexico manufacturing has become highly concentrated in regions that border the US, leading to large increases in spatial variation of per capita incomes.
+This increase in spatial inequality often arises from spatial concentration in the development of manufacturing.
+We see this most clearly in data for large countries.
+States in southern India have come to prominence in manufacturing.
+In Mexico manufacturing has become highly concentrated in regions that border the US, and spatial variation in per capita incomes has increased dramatically since the mid 1980s (Cikurel 2002).
 Increasing regional inequalities in China have been extensively documented.

 While increasing spatial disparities are a problem for some developing countries, managing the process of urbanization is a problem for almost all of them.
 The number of cities in the world with a population of more than 1 million went from 115 in 1960 to 416 in 2000; for cities of more than 4 million, the increase was from 18 to 53; and for more than 12 million, from 1 to 11 (Henderson and Wang 2003).
 This indicates that, despite the massive diseconomies associated with developing country mega-cities, there are even more powerful economies of scale making it worthwhile for firms to locate in these cities.
 This creates a major policy challenge.
 The view outlined in this paper is that the market system is riddled with imperfections - the clustering forces we have discussed are largely externalities, so the outcomes that they support are generally inefficient.
-Mega-cities may expand far beyond their efficient scale, but the clustering forces we have described make it difficult for new urban areas to compete and become established.
-There is a case for policy intervention to decentralize activity, but we remain woefully ignorant about what works and what doesn't.
+Mega-cities may expand far beyond their efficient scale, but the clustering forces we have outlined make it difficult for new urban areas to compete and become established.
+There is a case for policy intervention to decentralize activity, but we remain woefully ignorant about what works and what is required.